-Keep a diary It is useful to keep a written, picture or electronic diary of how much you are doing each day.
-This will remind you of your progress.
+Keep a diary It is useful to keep a diary of how much you are doing each day.
+This could be written, electronic, or through pictures.
+A diary will remind you of your progress.
 Remember to celebrate your success and achievements.

-Daily, regular exercise reduces fatigue Over time, being more active helps lessen physical and mental fatigue and builds stamina.
+Daily, regular exercise reduces fatigue Over time, being more active helps lessen physical and mental fatique and builds stamina.
 Exercise may also help depression and improve sleep.
 It's important to do some physical activity each day.
-Start with a short walk or a few minutes exercising, gradually increase your time.
+Start with a short walk or a few minutes exercising, then gradually increase your time.
 Remember to note your progress.

 Eat regularly A well-balanced diet will give you enough energy to keep going.
-You may need to eat regular snacks throughout the day as a pickme-up to provide energy, especially if you are having difficulty chewing and swallowing.
+You may need to eat regular snacks throughout the day as a pick-me-up to provide energy, especially if you are having difficulty chewing and swallowing.